Frequently Asked Questions

 - How many members does the Board have?

 - What is the most common reason for denials?

 - What is the most common mistake applicants (or attorneys) make in HHS waiver applications?

 - What is your best advice to applicants (attorneys) to ensure success of HHS waiver applications?

 1: How long does it take HHS to process an application for a Research or a Clinical waiver?

 A: It usually takes 6 to 8 weeks to process clinical care applications.
-Research applications generally take 12 to 16 months to review.
-However, failure to have the correct immigration official’s clearance and signature and all of the supplemental information, clearly marked, item-by-item, may result in delays.
+Research applications currently take 18 to 36 months to review.
+However, failure to have the correct immigration official’s clearance and signature and all of the supplemental information clearly marked, item by item, may result in delays.

 2: How often do the waiver board members meet?